 The failsafe stage up condition is not true.

 Chiller staging for a Primary-only plant with a WSE mirrors staging for a standard Primary-only plant with the only complications being deciding (1) whether the plant can start with just the waterside economizer and (2) when chillers can be staged off leaving the WSE to meet the load alone.
 For (1), the logic conservatively estimates the CHWST that the WSE will be able to achieve assuming the WSE HX is fully loaded at startup.
-If the WSE is projected to be able to provide water at least 1°F colder than the CHWST setpoint, then the plant starts in WSE mode.
+If the WSE is projected to be able to provide water at least [UNITS [0.5°C] [1°F]] colder than the CHWST setpoint, then the plant starts in WSE mode.
 For (2), the logic similarly verifies that the WSE is predicted to be able to provide water at least 1°F colder than the CHWST setpoint and cross-validates that prediction by ensuring that WseTower-MaxSpeed, which is reset to false load the chillers to prevent cycling with the WSE on, is less than 100%.
 In other words, the logic checks that the WSE is currently throttling its capacity at current plant conditions with a chiller on; if it is not, then clearly the WSE cannot meet the CHWST setpoint alone.

 Retain the following two sections for Primary-secondary chiller plants without waterside economizers.
 Delete otherwise.